WASHINGTON, DC PARTNER

-- Honorable Judge Henry H. Kennedy Jr. (Retired), United States District Court, the District of Columbia
+- Honorable Judge Henry H. Kennedy Jr. (Retired), the United States District Court for the District of Columbia

-- Honorable Judge William Jackson, Superior Court, District of Columbia
+- Honorable Judge William Jackson, the Superior Court of the District of Columbia

-- Honorable Judge Deborah Robinson, United States District Court, the District of Columbia
+- Honorable Judge Deborah Robinson, the United States District Court for the District of Columbia

 - Maryland, 2011